Jihadmimouni/movie4u/README.md

-# Movie4U
+Movie4U
 Movie4U is a Java application for managing TV series and movies.
 It allows you to keep track of your favorite TV shows and movies, their seasons, episodes, and actors.
+You can use the application as a producer, actor, or user.

-## Features
+Features

-- Add new series, seasons, episodes, and actors
+Add new series, seasons, episodes, and actors
-- Assign actors to series and their roles
+Assign actors to series and their roles
-- Rate and comment on series, seasons, and episodes
+Rate and comment on series, seasons, and episodes Receive notifications when a new episode is released Keep track of your preferences
+As a producer, you can add new series and their seasons, episodes, and actors, and keep track of their ratings and comments.

+As an actor, you can view ratings.

-- Receive notifications when a new episode is released
+As a user, you can rate and comment on series, seasons, and episodes, and receive notifications when a new episode is released.
-- Keep track of your preferences

 ## Installation